RedisJSON/JRedisJSON/README.md

 A Java Client Library for [RedisJSON](https://github.com/RedisJSON/RedisJSON)

+## Deprecation notice

+As of [Jedis 4.0.0](https://github.com/redis/jedis) this library is deprecated.
+Its features have been merged into Jedis.
+Please either install it from [maven](https://mvnrepository.com/artifact/redis.clients/jedis) or [the repo](https://github.com/redis/jedis).

 ## Overview

 This client provides access to RedisJSON's Redis API, and provides back-and-forth serialization between Java's and its objects.